-Marlene has lived in Broomfield for 33 years.
-She has 2 daughters and 2 granddaughters.
-When she is not crunching numbers, you will find her in her garden, on a bike ride or camping.
+Marlene has lived in Broomfield for thirty-three years.
+She has two daughters and two granddaughters.
+When she is not crunching numbers, you will find her in her garden, on a bike ride, or camping.
 One of her gifts from God is a love of numbers and spreadsheets.
-She has been able to use this gift to help the Broomfield Farmers’ Market through 8 market seasons so far.
+She has been able to use this gift to help the Broomfield Farmers’ Market through eight market seasons so far.
 She is also the bookkeeper at Holy Comforter Episcopal Church.
-She says that for her to be able to use both her love of numbers and her faith in God to advance the Kingdom of God here on earth is an amazing blessing.
+She says that for her to be able to use both her love of numbers and her faith in God to advance the Kingdom of God here on Earth is an amazing blessing.
 Email: [email protected]

 Michelle Mrsan, Interim Co-Admin, Webmaster, and Technology Specialist